pair-finance/open_rails/README.md

 * Support for many media types (like csv, exel) on the library level (without a line custom code)
 * Automatic API client generation (JavaScript, TypoScript, Python) for internal usage and customers
 * Progressive migration, i.e. classical Rails app can bin converted into open API action by action.

+## TODO
+* Floating input/output schema dependent on params
+* Floating input/output schema dependent on security scope (see next case for the context)
+* If has to be possible to pass some param as param or as part of request body.
+For instance
+  * POST /orders  { company_id: 10, ...}
+  * POST /companies/10/orders { ... }
+* In the same situation user which belongs to company 10 has to be able only create orders for company 10
+  * Maybe check in the implementatoion body